solFHE/solphi-radar-hackathon/README.md

 ## Introduction

 solΦ is an innovative multi-blockchain-powered platform where users earn income by watching ads, advertisers can reach their target audiences directly, and privacy is guaranteed by zk-compression technology is an advertising platform.
-By integrating Solana and Sei blockchains, it offers a wide ecosystem to users and advertisers.
+By integrating Solana blockchains, it offers a wide ecosystem to users and advertisers.

 ## Basic Concepts